-Dosing varies upon individual and should be based on a combination of lab tests and symptomatic relief.
+Dosing varies upon the individual and should be based on a combination of lab tests and symptomatic relief.

 The reason for this is the absorption of testosterone depends on the individual, how quickly they metabolize the testosterone and how much their body actually needs.

-Because of these reasons testosterone doses vary from person to person and will require some degree of trial and error (including lab monitoring) to find your specific dose.
+Because of these reasons, testosterone doses vary from person to person and will require some degree of trial and error (including lab monitoring) to find your specific dose.

 Recap + Final Thoughts

-Testosterone replacement therapy, specifically testosterone gel or cream, has multiple potential benefits for women including: weight loss, increased energy levels, building lean muscle mass and helping with mood.
+Testosterone replacement therapy, specifically testosterone gel or cream, has multiple potential benefits for women including weight loss, increased energy levels, building lean muscle mass, and helping with mood.

 When diagnosing low testosterone it's best to use a combination of lab tests plus symptoms.

 Remember to use the "optimal" ranges vs the standard "normal" ranges when determining both if and how much testosterone you may need.

 Are you currently using testosterone gel or cream?

 Leave your questions or comments below!